layumi/Person-reID_GAN/DCGAN/README.md

 ```

 ### Let's start
 We did some slight changes compare to the original code.
-You can download the [original code](https://github.com/carpedm20/DCGAN-tensorflow) first and then modify the codes as we did.
+You can download the [my forked code](https://github.com/layumi/DCGAN-tensorflow) first and then modify the codes as we did.

 ### 1.Output Size